miguelleite/soundmeter/README.md

 ## Development server

-Run `ng serve my-app` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding